Monday, September 19, 2011

 School Photo, Ohio

 This photo was taken in the mid 1930s.
 Delbert Keith Brown, my father is on the far left in the back row.
-He was the oldest of seven children of Roy Jesse and Ivy Regina (Mark) Brown.
+He was the oldest of seven children of Roy Jessie and Ivy Regina (Mark) Brown.
 The family moved often and my father had to change schools frequently.
 Because of that, he was never a strong student.
 He was, however, skilled in repairing engines.
 I think his little smiling face is adorable.

 Saturday, September 3, 2011